 29 Irene @Live Your Poem

 You can purchase personalized signed copies of Flashlight Night, (Boyds Mills Press, 2017), Don’t Ask a Dinosaur (Pow!
 Kids Books, 2018), and nearly ALL of the books or anthologies I’ve been part of!

 Just click the cover of whichever book you want and send the good folks at MainStreet BookEnds in Warner, NH a note requesting the signature and to whom I should make it out to. (alternatively, you can log onto my website and do the same thing) They’ll contact me, I’ll stop by and sign it for you, and then they’ll ship it.
 Try doing that with those big online booksellers!
 (Plus, you’ll be helping to support local book-selling – and wouldn’t that make you feel good?)

 Did you like this post?
 Find something interesting elsewhere in this blog?
 I really won’t mind at all if you feel compelled to share it with your friends and followers!

 To keep abreast of all my posts, please consider subscribing via the links up there on the right!
-(I usually only post twice a week – on Tues. and Fri. – so you won’t be inundated with emails every day)
+(I usually only post once or twice a week – usually Tues. and Fri. – so you won’t be inundated with emails every day)